 Volume 1 of IDW's other Transformers ongoing title Transformers: More Than Meets The Eye is also available for pre-order and scheduled to release on June 26th.

-Category: Transformers Comic News | Submitted by: Moonbug - on: Tuesday, 21st February 2012 at 09:25:23 UTC | Share: | Discuss: Read on
+Category: Transformers Convention News | Submitted by: Moonbug - on: Tuesday, 21st February 2012 at 09:25:23 GMT | Share: | Discuss: Read on

-Transformers Comic NewsAs many of you will be aware Auto Assembly 2009 will feature an exclusive version of IDW Publications All Hail Megatron, with a brand new cover featuring the talents of Nick Roche and Liam Shalloo.
+Transformers Convention NewsAs many of you will be aware Auto Assembly 2009 will feature an exclusive version of IDW Publications All Hail Megatron, with a brand new cover featuring the talents of Nick Roche and Liam Shalloo.

 The cover is based on the end scene from Jurassic Park (Steve White would be proud) and features Grimlock in the Auto Assembly halls.